Apprentices and Trainees

 Maggie has been dancing since she was a young child at local dance studios in Montana and Nevada.
 She began training with Rosine Bena in the summer of 2004 at In Motion School of Dance in Reno and was accepted into Sierra Nevada Ballet as a trainee in September of 2005.
 Maggie trains with Bena and was raised to an apprentice in September of 2006 and company member in 2007.
 Maggie has performed in multiple ballets with the SNB company including A Painter’s Love Story, Gershwin Concerto, and Paging Mr. Stair.
 She was featured in Romeo and Juliet as Rosaline and as the Girl Doll and a Flower in Peanutcracker – The Story In A Nutshell.
 She was featured as The Doctor’s wife in The Unicorn, The Gorgon and The Manticore and as the Duck in Peter and The Wolf.

 Daniel Miller - SNB Company Artist, started his performance career as a member of his high school color guard in Sparks, NV.
 After graduating he went on to be a member in a couple of professional color guard's that traveled around the country performing for thousands of audience members.
 He discovered his love for dance while in those groups and started to focus his training on dance technique.
 He joined the Wing and a Prayer Modern Dance Company based in Reno, NV in 2009 where he started to learn the basics of modern technique.
 He enrolled in the University of Nevada - Reno dance program also in 2009 where he performed in various ballet, jazz, and modern pieces choreographed by faculty and guest artists.
-He has also danced in programs around the Reno area including OPUS Reprise (2010) and Dancing in the Park: Four Rooms Dance Collective (2011.
-Daniel joined SNB in July of 2012 and performed in SNB’s Dancing By The River and Giselle.
-Daniel will be featured as the lead father and the Spanish Prince in SNB’s Peanutcracker and as Clark Flynn in the Nutcracker-According To The Duke and Count.
+He has also danced in programs around the Reno area including OPUS Reprise (2010) and Dancing in the Park: Four Rooms Dance Collective (2011).
+Most recently he has performed as a part of the Great Basin Movement Project in various works as well as solo works for the Downtown Dance Collective.
+Daniel joined SNB in July of 2012 and performed in SNB’s Dancing By The River, Giselle, Swan Lake and this year's Romeo and Juliet.
+Daniel will be featured as the lead father and the Spanish Prince in SNB’s Peanutcracker and as Clark Flynn in The Nutcracker-According To The Duke and Count.

 Shaynee Copple-SNB Company Artist, Shaynee Copple was born and raised in Reno and has danced since the age of nine.
 She has trained in classical ballet, jazz, tap and hip hop and has taught ballet classes to young students at Ballet Nevada.
 She graduated from Truckee Meadows Community College High School and joined SNB in June of 2012, performing in Giselle and SNB’s Dancing By The River.
 Shaynee will be featured as the Mechanical Doll, a Chinese Princess and in Waltz of the Flowers in SNB’s PEANUTCRACKER and as Joan Loco in the Nutcracker-According To The Duke and Count.
 In addition to her work with SNB is currently seeking a degree in elementary school education at TMCC.